jaanit/jaanit/README.md

         <summary><b>check  today's wisdom👇🏻</b></summary>
     <br>

-        <-- **Programming is like sex.
-One mistake and you have to support it for the rest of your life**. -->
+        <-- Programming is like sex.
+One mistake and you have to support it for the rest of your life. -->
 </div>

 |           💻 **Technology**            | 🚀 **Projects**              |